 With over half of the US population using a mobile phone for social media, brands need to keep in mind that a decent number of followers are likely seeing their posts via a smartphone.
 That means that the more the text, the smaller it will look on a phone, hence increasing the chance of a potential customer scrolling past it without reading.

-In order to check if a social media image falls under Facebook’s best practices when it comes to the amount of content on it, brands can use Facebook’s Text Overlay Tool.
+In order to check if a social media image falls under Facebook’s best practices when it comes to the amount of content on it, brands used to refer to Facebook’s Text Overlay Tool.
+But, unfortunately, Facebook (now known as Meta) has discontinued this service.

 One of the key reasons why people follow a brand on social media is because of the content around the industry they are in rather than specific content about their brand.
 Here is an example of a brand that received love on social media because of their posts: